Creating Messages

 Inbound Parameters

-Parameter NameDescriptionRequired/Not
+Parameter NameDescriptionOptional/Required

 Attachments - fileNameThe original name of the binary file, with expected extension.
-This is how the MMS attachment will be sent to the recipient.REQUIRED for MMS (see below)
+This is how the MMS attachment will be sent to the recipient.Required for MMS (see below)

-Attachments - Base64StringThe Base64 encoded payload which represents the original file to be sentREQUIRED for MMS (see below)
+Attachments - Base64StringThe Base64 encoded payload which represents the original file to be sent.Required for MMS (see below)

-fileURLURL file that belongs to the Attachment for MMS.REQUIRED for MMS (see
+fileURLThe URL file that belongs to the attachment for a MMS.Required for MMS (see below)

 {